Sierra Building Systems, Inc. has successfully deployed many MNS systems with a variety of ancillary interfaces

 Such systems can improve the safety and security of an organization by providing alerts and real-time instruction during a crisis.

-Sierra Building Systems, Inc. has successfully deployed many MNS systems with a variety of ancillary interfaces, to include giant voice, textual messaging and Wide Area Mass Notification.
+Sierra Building Systems, Inc. has successfully deployed many MNS systems with a variety of ancillary interfaces, including giant voice, textual messaging, and Wide Area Mass Notification.